 As we mentioned earlier, Weebly includes a native blogging tool out of the box.
-For instance, blogging is one of the all-time best marketing tools.
+It’s well-known how important blogging is as a marketing tool.
 However, since Weebly is not a blogging platform, its blogging capabilities are inevitably limited.

-To offer a high-quality blogging experience to its customers and allow them to work on boosting their SEO rankings, Weebly integrates with a robust blogging platform like DropInBlog.
-You’ll be hard-pressed to find a more up-to-the-minute blogging solution on the market.
-Thanks to the embed code method and Weebly being open for this type of integration, you can create a fantastic blog on Weebly with DropInBlog.
+To offer a high-quality blogging experience to its customers and allow them to work on boosting their SEO rankings, Weebly integrates with a robust blogging platform, DropInBlog.
+You’ll be hard-pressed to find a more feature-packed blogging solution on the market.
+Thanks to the embed code method and Weebly being open for this type of integration, you can easily create a fantastic blog on Weebly with DropInBlog.